lambdaclass/webrtc-server/README.md

 {auth_fun, {module, function}}
 ```

-The function will ba called like `module:function(Username)`, and
+This function will ba called like `module:function(Username)`, and
 should return the expected password for the given Username.
 The
-password will compared to the one sent by the clients.
-Auth will be
+password will be compared to the one sent by the client.
+Authentication will be
 considered failed if the result value is not a binary or the function
 throws an error.

-The implementation of this function will depend on how this
+The implementation of the function will depend on how the webrtc
 application is expected to be deployed.
 It could just return a fixed
 password from configuration, encode the username using a secret shared
-with the application server, lookup the password on a common
+between the webtrtc and application servers, lookup the password on a common
 datastore, etc.

 ### callbacks
 webrtc_server allows to define callback functions that will be
 triggered when users enter or leave a room.
 This can be useful to
-track conversation state (such as when a call starts or end), without
+track conversation state (such as when a call starts or ends), without
-needing extra work in the clients.
+needing extra work from the clients.

 ``` erlang
 {create_callback, {module, function}}